jeffnst/Codeigniter-Bundle/README.md

 [![asciicast](https://asciinema.org/a/45176.png)](https://asciinema.org/a/45176)

-## How to use
+## How to use it?

-Bundles used in your applications must reside in `path/to/application/bundles` directory and be enabled by registering them in the `path/to/application/config/bundles.php` file.
+Bundles used in your applications must reside in `path/to/application/bundles` directory and be enabled by registering them in `path/to/application/config/bundles.php` file.

 **Example**